kopia/kopia/site/content/docs/Repositories/_index.md

 You will be asked to enter the repository password that you want.
 Remember, this [password is used to encrypt your data](../docs/faqs/#how-do-i-enable-encryption), so make sure it is a secure password!

-***Method #2: Creating a Service Account and Using the JSON File
+***Method #2: Creating a Service Account and Using the JSON Key File

 1. Create a storage bucket in [Google Cloud Console](https://console.cloud.google.com/storage/)
 2. Create a Google Cloud Service Account that allows you to access your storage bucket.
 Directions are available on [Google Cloud's website](https://cloud.google.com/docs/authentication/getting-started#create-service-account-console).
-Make sure to download the JSON file for your service account and keep it safe.
+Make sure to download the JSON key file for your service account and keep it safe.

 After these preparations, we can create a Kopia `repository` (assuming bucket named `kopia-test-123`) using the [`kopia repository create gcs` command](../reference/command-line/common/repository-connect-gcs/):